top of page

 In Vienna, he studied with Professor Norman Shetler.
 He has also participated in masterclasses by Prof. Graham Johnson and Prof. Karl-Urlich Schnabel.
 He has been Assistant of Professor Gerold Huber at the Hochschule für Musik Würzburg (2013-2015) in Germany.

 Alejandro Picó-Leonís has appeared as a soloist and chamber musician on important international stages such as Carnegie Hall and Merkin Hall in New York, Gasteig in Munich, the Carinthia Summer Festival in Austria, the Fundación March in Madrid, the Janáĉek Theater in the Czech Republic, the Aula Magna of the Alte Universität in Heidelberg and the Musikverein in Vienna.
 Gaining an intensely active career as a Lied pianist, Alejandro Picó-Leonís has given recitals and accompanied the masterclasses of such prominent figures as Francisco Araiza, Dame Felicity Lott or Angelika Kirchschlager.
 At the same time he has given impulse to many artists of the next generation.
-He is the founder and artistic director of the Schubertiade Wieden, a new art song and chamber music concert series in Vienna‘s historic Ehrbar Saal, celebrating its third Season (www.schubertiade-wieden.at).
+He is the founder and artistic director of the Schubertiade Wieden, a new art song and chamber music concert series in Vienna‘s historic Ehrbar Saal, celebrating its fifth Season (www.schubertiade-wieden.at).

 Since 2008, he resides in Vienna, Austria, where he has been invited at concert venues, such as, the Beethoven Festival Vienna as Artist-in-Residence, the Beethoven Tage Wien, the Bösendorfer Concert Series at the Imperial Hotel, the Bösendorfer Hall, the MuTh, the Schubert Society of Vienna and the Schubertkirche Lichtenthal, the Music Salons of the Medical Chamber of Vienna, Schönborn-Bucheim, Ehrenfellner and Lobmeyr, as well as a guest at several benefit concerts for UNICEF, SOS Children‘s Villages International and the Austrian Bone Marrow Donation Center, among others.